 Scientists are confident about their projections of climate change for large-scale areas but are less confident about projections for smaller or regional-scale areas.
 This is largely because computer models used to forecast global climate change are still ill-equipped to simulate how things may change on smaller scales.
 Forecasts on a global level therefore are of little use to planners in the Northwest.
 A method to downscale the output from the global models to a regional level has been developed.
-The downscaled data match better with hydrological data used to simulate the operation of the Columbia River hydroelectric power system.
-By using forecast temperature and precipitation changes, downscaled for the Northwest, a range of climate-affected potential future river-flow conditions and temperatures can be developed.
-The climate-adjusted river-flow data set is used as input to the Council's GENESYS model, which estimates impacts to hydroelectric generation, regulated river flows and reservoir elevations.
+This downscaled data matches better with hydrological data used to simulate the operation of the Columbia River hydroelectric power system.
+By using forecast temperature and precipitation changes, downscaled for the Northwest, a range of climate-affected potential future water conditions and temperatures can be developed.
+The climate-adjusted water record is used as input to the Council's GENESYS model, which estimates impacts to hydroelectric generation, river flows and reservoir elevations.
 Projected temperature changes lead to adjustments in electricity demand forecasts.